ftom

 Romans ever do for us?

-brought us recipes for snails.
+The Romans brought recipes for snails.

 There are two snails that are on French menus, and they have been natives of France, Germany, Spain, and the UK since the Romans brought their favorite Italian snacks with them 2,000 years ago.
 The Romans taught the French how to manage snail farms and also invented a method of creating artificial rain to make the snails and their favorite snacks grow faster.